2012firstuser/-Facebuk-/README.md

 * isClique()
 * Getters & Setters for all attributes

-Additionally,within the Moment class Pet and Person are treated as practically the same object.
+Additionally, within the Moment class Pet and Person are treated as practically the same object.
 In fact, we used polymorphism in order to store Pet and Person in the same ArrayList.